sarabakhit/ict302-2/content/posts/campus-weather.md

 - Temperature: 45°F
 - General Feel: Cool and dry with light wind

-Today's weather is perfect for walking but cold enough that commuters should be aware of or plan for chilly garage conditions and early-morning frost.
+Today's weather is perfect for walking but cold enough that commuters should be aware of or plan for chilly garage conditions and early morning frost.

 ---